 Source: Wikimedia Commons

-Would you expect such a busy and concrete-filled city to have so many beautiful gardens?
-Macau is a region where balance is key for its citizens.
-Take a stroll through the city and you’ll see it has much more to offer than just tall buildings and traffic.
-Here, we take a look into Macau’s must-visit gardens, some in the peninsula and others in Taipa.
+Macau is a city of balance with the hustle and bustle of the city center contrasted with lush green gardens that offer a peaceful respite.
+Here, we take a look into Macau’s must-visit gardens, some in the peninsula, and others in Taipa.
 Go on a tour of the beautiful green gardens of Macau and see a different side of this wonderful city.
 You won’t regret it!

 (See featured image above)